makrai/notes/zhong-2105-larger-pretrained.md

 * whether we can find any interpretable patterns
   * One hypothesis is that all the decaying fractions are in fact mislabeled, and hence larger models are not in fact worse on any instances
-* we examined the group of instances where MINI LARGE ∆Acc i ≤ −0.9
+* we examined the group of instances where Mini Large ∆Acc i ≤ −0.9
-  * MINI is almost always correct on these instances, while LARGE is almost always wrong, and the false discovery fraction is tiny
+  * Mini is almost always correct on these instances, while Large is almost always wrong, and the false discovery fraction is tiny
 * For each instance, we manually categorize it as either:
   * Correct / Fine / Wrong / Unsure
   * Fine: might be controversial but we could see a reason why reasonable